gbarkerz/WinFormsMatchingGame/README.md

 **Technical considerations while building V1.1 of the app**

-A Settings window was introduced in V1.1 of the game, so that players could provide one set of their own 8 pictures.
+A Settings window was introduced in V1.1 of the game, so that players can provide one set of their own 8 pictures.
 Below are some of the considerations that went into adding the Settings window.

 Instructions related to the selection of pictures are shown as labels on the window.
 This reduces the chances that players select a number of pictures, or types of pictures, that the game doesn't handle.
 Having instructions missing, or hidden away as tooltips somewhere, will make the game more frustrating to use.

-Column headers in the picture table which must contain data are marked with an asterisk.
-Nearby is text explaining the meaning of an asterisk in the table.
+Column headers in the picture table relating to columns where data is required, are marked with an asterisk.
+A label near the column headers explains the meaning of an asterisk in the table.

 All focusable controls in the window have unique keyboard shortcuts.